Deleting Comments from Tickets in Trac 0.12

 Deleting a Range of Tickets in Trac

-Recently the Open Yahtzee website which runs Trac has fallen victim to several spam attacks.
-The spammers submit large number of tickets containing links to various sites.
-This post was written mainly to allow me to copy paste a command to delete a range of tickets at once, but I thought it may be useful to others as well.
+Recently, the Open Yahtzee website, which runs Trac, has fallen victim to several spam attacks.
+The spammers submit a large number of tickets containing links to various sites.
+This post was written mainly to allow me to copy and paste a command to delete a range of tickets at once, but I thought it might be useful to others as well.

 Continue reading Deleting a Range of Tickets in Trac